Radiotherapy of the brain (fractionated)

 Information about the tumor's location, size, and closeness to critical structures is gathered by the CT or MRI scan.
 Advanced computer software uses the scans to create a 3D view of your anatomy and the tumor (Fig. 4).
 Using the software, the radiation oncologist, surgeon, and physicist work as a team to determine the:

 - radiation dose and number of treatment sessions

 - number and angle of treatment beams

 - size and shape of the beams to exactly match the tumor or target

-Each beam alone is not strong enough to damage the healthy cells it passes through on the way to the target.
-But at the center where all of the beams meet, the energy dose is strong enough to destroy the abnormal cells.
+Each individual beam is too weak to damage the healthy brain as it passes through on its way to the target.
+But at the intersection of all the beams, the energy dose is strong enough to destroy the tumor.

 What happens during treatment?

 About a week after the simulation you will return to the center for your first treatment.
 The nurse or radiation therapist will escort you to a holding room, where you may need to change into a gown.

 Figure 4.
 The computer creates a 3D view of your anatomy.
 A treatment plan determines the number and angle of beams, the size and shape of the radiation beams, and the radiation dose.